Zanna Van Loon

 While the first French friars were pioneers in creating a corpus of material on previously unknown native languages, their successors were able to rely on their efforts to better study these languages, producing their own knowledge in new grammars, vocabularies, and religious texts.
 Since missionaries primarily used these instruments as manuals for acquiring the language skills to communicate with natives, the copying of earlier linguistic material clearly formed part of the missionary activities in French America.
 Against this background, the early modern circulation of missionary linguistic knowledge in French America can be approached as a continuous cycle: it started with learning to speak and understand a language; missionaries followed this step by composing linguistic tools; finally this allowed others to learn the basic language skills needed, and enabled them to adapt, correct, and create more knowledge by annotating or copying older texts, or by writing completely new tools.

 Moreover, this knowledge is still being passed down centuries later, which is illustrated by how the Archives Deschâtelets (Richelieu QC, Canada) of the Missionary Oblates of Mary Immaculate have helped to preserve both early modern manuscripts and nineteenth-century copies.
 Even today, scholars such as John Steckley (2007) make fruitful use of French missionary linguistic material to obtain proficiency in native languages.
-In order to better preserve one of the only missionary works that deals with the Huron language, Toon Van Hal, Andy Peetermans, John L. Steckley, and I are currently preparing a forthcoming critical publication of Potier’s Elementa Grammaticae Huronicae.
+In order to better preserve one of the only missionary works that deals with the Wyandot language, Toon Van Hal, Andy Peetermans, John L. Steckley, and I are currently preparing a forthcoming critical publication of Potier’s Elementa Grammaticae Huronicae.

 Potier, Pierre-Philippe.
 “Radices Linguae Huronicae” (1743), ms. 017, The Archives of the Jesuits of Canada Montréal.